jonathanascona/course_guide/README.md

 You will find value in reading my [learning manifesto](https://datathink.io/my-learning-manifesto-aka-teaching-philosophy/).

+### Is this course a data engineering course?

+It is a 'big data programming and analytics' course focused on the data scientist needs.
+We touch all the same tools that a data engineer would use; however, we focus on how data scientists would use those big data tools for management and business decisions.

+Data engineering is ‘big client’ (building pipelines and tools that touch 1000's) with small daily changes (refine systems and deliver quicker results).
+In contrast, data science is 'small client' (addressing the needs of 10's in management) with ‘big change’ in modeling and data sources (propose the latest methods and demo the data munging and value).

+A data engineer would spend more of their time talking with IT and CS partners.
+Also, they would interact heavily with the data scientists.
+The data engineer would translate for the data scientist into the IT and CS space, and the data scientist would translate for the data engineer into the business and business need space.
+A data scientist would spend less of their time talking with IT and CS than a data engineer.

+With all of that said, the course is open-ended enough that students can propose more data engineering applications if it meets the larger project's needs we are tackling.
+Finally, many people will wear the data science and data engineering hat at the same time.

 ## Competency Assumptions

 We assume that you have experience using data science programming in Python as practiced in [CSE 250](https://www.byui.edu/catalog#/courses/view/5ea712631b09e725002330b2).
 You will also need a background in data science programming in R as practiced in [CSE 350 / Math 335](https://www.byui.edu/catalog#/courses/view/5e504d12e9601d250042817a) or experience with Machine Learning as practiced in [CSE 450](https://www.byui.edu/catalog#/courses/view/5d026037f45fa12400239500).
 You can see all the [prerequisites at the BYU-I Catalog](https://www.byui.edu/catalog#/courses/rJnglmegB?bc=true&bcCurrent=Big%20Data%20Programming%20%26%20Analytics&bcItemType=Courses)